2021 Awards for Excellence

 Chris Kopach

-Chris Kopach, Assistant Vice President, Facilities Management
+Chris Kopach, Assistant Vice President of Facilities Management

 In every single moment, each day for the past two and a half decades, Chris Kopach has served as a paradigm of service to our University community.
 In all actions he consciously chooses to model inclusive engagement and community-focused service – and this has enabled our grounds-keeping, custodians, building maintenance teams, and utilities-expert colleagues to maintain our campus in an exemplary manner, frequently recognized as a national standard.
 This year, in keeping with his well-known characteristic “I can absolutely help the University do that!” attitude, he has also successfully led and coordinated the University’s critical campus-wide operational response to the unprecedented challenges related to the COVID-19 pandemic and its countless impacts.